0x0c/timespiece/README.md

 w.resume(3 * 1000, true, true, [] (int repeated_count, timespiece::timer *t) {
 	// do something
 }, [] {
-	// completion handler is called when finished
+	// completion handler will be called when finished });
-});

 // invalidate